Are you ready for the SAT?

 When should my child take the SAT?

-- The SAT is usually administered seven times a year: October, November, December, January, March, May and June.
+- The SAT is usually administered seven times a year: October, November, December, January, March, May and June, but additional dates have been added.

 - Most students take the SAT in their junior year.